-Uconnect offers connections via USB, Bluetooth and auxiliary ports (If Equipped).
+Uconnect offers connections via USB, Bluetooth® and auxiliary ports (if equipped).
 Voice operation is only available for connected USB and AUX devices.
-(Remote CD player optional and not available on all vehicles.)

-Push the VR button $\langle \langle \cdot \rangle$.
+Push the VR button (%) on the steering wheel.
 After the beep, say one of the following commands and follow the prompts to switch your media source or choose an artist.

-- "Change source to Bluetooth"
+- "Change source to Bluetooth®"

 - "Change source to AUX"

 - "Change source to USB"

-- "Play artist Beethoven"; "Play album Greatest Hits"; "Play song Moonlight Sonata": "Play genre Classical"
+- "Play artist Beethoven"; "Play album Greatest Hits"; "Play song Moonlight Sonata"; "Play genre Classical"